ailyntang/hashnode-blog/ckbk05df7002obss1z7ucq16l.md

 *  [This article](https://www.avanderlee.com/swift/weak-self/) is super helpful.
 Basically - put `deinit` everywhere to debug and see if things are being retained unexpectedly.
 * If a closure references a function, I think in most instances, you don't need `[weak self]`.
 Even if the function then accesses variables.

+ [This article](https://matteomanferdini.com/swift-weak-self/) talks specifically about timers.
+I implemented what it said would cause a retain cycle, then tried to catch the retain cycle using `leaks` and also `deinit`.
+But I couldn't catch it out :( So now I'm not too sure how to catch the retain cycle.

 ## Only `@escaping` closures have potential issues with retain cycles
 * The only time a retain cycle should be created is if the closure STORES a value
 * If it's just accessing a function, but nothing is stored, then there shouldn't be a retain cycle